Tarmslitaren/FrosthavenAssistant/README.md

 - To open stats menu for monster, tap/click the standee.
 - On the stats menu you can add conditions and set current health values etc.
 - To the right on bottom bar, or above in case screen to narrow is the monster modifier deck.
+- In case a scenario has monsters be allied to you, there will appear also a second allies modifier deck above the enemies one.
 - Top bar hosts element infusions. press to infuse, double tap/click to set waning.
 - Main list items can be reordered on a long press.
+- Monster Ability Cards can be double tapped to open a bigger view of them.
 - Monster Ability Cards and Modifier Deck can be tapped/clicked to open card menu with info on discard pile content and such.
 - To add a summon, press the big plus on the right of the character widget.
   - On the add summon menu, fist choose the color and nr before pressing your desired summon from the list.